 Half of Amazon sellers plan to work with social media influencers in 2023.

 61% of Amazon sellers were selling on at least one other channel in 2022, up from 58% the year prior, and more than half plan to explore new ecommerce platforms and new global marketplaces in 2023.
 Beyond these organic growth strategies, one in three sellers are focused on acquiring other ecommerce brands this year, signaling overall confidence in the industry’s future.

 Top alternative ecommerce platforms used by Amazon sellers

 In this report, you’ll find:

-- Top product categories and growing marketplaces
+- Top product categories and new seller opportunities

 About the report